francesccoll/teaching/sagesa_qc_amr/qc_amr_workshop.md

 LRE-Finder.py -ipe ./data/SRR9027816_1.fastq.gz ./data/SRR9027816_2.fastq.gz -o SRR9027816_lre-finder -t_db ./data/elmDB/elm -ID 80 -1t1 -cge -matrix
 LRE-Finder.py -ipe ./data/SRR9027815_1.fastq.gz ./data/SRR9027815_2.fastq.gz -o SRR9027815_lre-finder -t_db ./data/elmDB/elm -ID 80 -1t1 -cge -matrix
 ```

+Now, pay attention to the output messages of LRE-Finder on your screen, particularly the linezolid mutations found, and the "Wild type ratio", "Mutant type ratio", and "Predicted phenotype" of each mutation.
+Check if LRE-Finder has found any genetic marker responsible for linezolid resistance in these genomes, and compare the output of LRE-Finder with that of AMRFinder for the corresponding genomes.

+**❓ Question**
+Are there any discrepancies in the linezolid resistance markers found? if so, what could explain these discrepancies?

 ### 9.4 Effect of duplicated and truncated AMR genes on genotypic AMR determination